PTAGIS Data Specification

 2.Build a properly formatted M5 file.

-3.Use the /submissions/interrogation/authorize endpoint to request authorization to submit a file.
+3.Use the /submissions/interrogation/authorize endpoint to request authorization to submit a file (described below).

 4.Use the JSON web token (JWT) returned from the call in #3 with the appropriate /submissions/interrogation endpoint to either load or remove the file (see sample code).